shuban-789/ImaginaryCTF-2022-writeups/imaginary-ctf-2022/misc/system-hardening7.md

 ![x11](https://cdn.discordapp.com/attachments/998111098559549540/998738156855763024/unknown.png)

 ### Disabled SSH password login (4pts)
-Since the README stated that public key authentication should be used EXCLUSIVELY.
-In other words, we need to get rid of all other methods of authentication which in this case is password authentication.
+Since the README stated that public key authentication should be used EXCLUSIVELY, we needed to get rid of all other methods of authentication which in this case was password authentication.
 To apply this, you put "PasswordAuthentication no" in /etc/ssh/sshd_config.
 ![sshpass](https://cdn.discordapp.com/attachments/998111098559549540/998731861775892490/unknown.png)

 ### Enabled SSH public key authentication (5pts)